-With this form of distribution of the trial plots, we managed to reduce the experimental error that is associated with the heterogeneity of the cultivation area in some decisive aspect for the purpose of the trial, increasing the precision of the procedure.
+With this form of distribution of the field trial plots, we managed to reduce the experimental error that is associated with the heterogeneity of the cultivation area in some decisive aspect for the purpose of the field trial, increasing the precision of the procedure.
 Some design schemes in completely randomized blocks are the following:

 Design in split plot

-This distribution is applied in cases in which there is heterogeneity in the field and, in addition, some of the influential factors in the trial cannot be completely randomized in the plots of a block.
+This distribution is applied in cases in which there is heterogeneity in the field and, in addition, some of the influential factors in the field trial cannot be completely randomized in the plots of a block.